Reporting Prohibited Conduct and Accessing Supportive Measures

 D. Seeking Confidential Resources

 Individuals may seek confidential resources, in addition to or instead of making reports to the University and/or law enforcement.
 Such confidential resources may be helpful in assisting an individual in determining whether and how to make such reports.
-Examples of available confidential resources include:
+Available confidential resources include:

 Cedarville University Office of Counseling Services, (937) 766-7855, Stevens Student Center 163